PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 calls supply LayoutState, and the repeated recovery loop reuses its live `residual_graph_index`.

+Dual-statistics normalization is intentionally not matched by the standard decomposed-InstanceNormalization core.
+It is owned independently by `passes/instance_norm_dual_stats_layout.py`.
+The input feeds two branches: one reduces only NCHW spatial axes `[2,3]`, while the other reduces all non-batch axes `[1,2,3]`.
+Each branch has the distinct
+`Mean -> SUB -> square -> Mean -> variance-factor -> epsilon -> SQRT ->
+DIV(centered,std) -> scale` contract.
+The standard core instead uses a unit reciprocal followed by MUL and has no variance factor, so sharing its matcher would silently conflate different mathematics.
+Only typed constant planning, metadata, index, and tensor-contract utilities are shared.

+The two scaled branches are added, followed by gamma MUL and beta ADD.
+Gamma and beta may be scalar/NCHW/NHWC constants or exact rank-one/rank-two vectors reshaped to `[1,C,1,1]`.
+Vector reshapes are validated through their producer, typed shape constant, dtype, quantization, consumer, source, and graph-order contracts; on success the NHWC operator consumes the vector directly and the now-dead Reshape is removed.
+Direct constants and both branch scales use the common grouped coefficient transaction.
+Spatial Mean axes are planned as one `[1,2]` transaction, including deterministic clones for unrelated users;
+global axes remain `[1,2,3]` and are validated but not changed.
+Finite, nonnegative scalar variance factors and epsilon values are required.

+Two exact output modes are supported.
+Direct mode removes the input and output Transposes and makes beta ADD produce the former NHWC output name.
+Residual mode additionally proves one independent NHWC-to-NCHW residual bridge, moves the residual ADD to NHWC, removes all three Transposes, and makes that ADD produce the preserved NHWC name.
+The residual ADD's old output contract is validated and permuted before rename so dynamic axes cannot leak from NCHW positions into NHWC metadata.
+The historical helper name contains `resize`, but the legacy boundary does not require a Resize: any later graph-ordered consumer is preserved, including fan-out and repeated input slots.

+One `ModelIRGraphIndex` proves both complete paths, consumer multiplicity, producer uniqueness, dependency order, public boundaries, concrete and dynamic shape/signature permutations, dtype, quantization, typed permutation and axis constants, coefficient ownership, optional Reshape removal, and final output rename before mutation.
+The owner scans graph-order candidates with a 32-rewrite ceiling, updates the index differentially, prunes only after success, and synchronizes Session `LayoutState`.
+The former 712-line lowerer mutator is a 19-line dispatcher.
+All four production calls supply LayoutState, and the repeated normalization loop reuses the live `residual_graph_index`.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter